BeanYuan/Flux/README.md

 The Scenes are made to achieve time travel scenes change.
 We have different audio for land animation.
 When you land, you will hear different sounds.
 Tarodev 2D controller is a open source, which is modified by me to control and achieve the motion or character.
+For prefab, we have some particles prefab and character prefab.
+For progression, when player press the SPACE key, the scene will change.